KellyGui/voxelmap/README.md

    $ make
 ```
 ### Build with Pybind11
-Since it need the support of python interpreter, we recommend you to build it with g++ command by setting all needed including directories and linked libraries
+Since it needs the support of python interpreter, we recommend you to build it with g++ command by setting all needed including directories and linked libraries